 Wedding season is here and I’m READY FOR IT!
 There is nothing more romantic than 2 people in love, claiming each other in front of their closest family and friends.
 Romantic tales are always my go-to genre, and a good wedding story is a cherry on top of the literary cake.
 This is why I always gravitate towards books about weddings.

 Without any more weddings to attend on my own this year, I am soaking up my favorite fictional affairs.
 Looking to discover your own Happily-Ever-After tale?
 Allow us to recommend 17 of our favorite books featuring weddings.
-You might also want to check out our favorite bookish wedding decor post!

 If you are looking for children’s books about weddings, head here.

-*Post contains affiliate links.
+*The wedding novels post contains affiliate links.
 Purchases made through links result in a small commission to us at no cost to you.

 Books About Weddings